prodigiousmaps/black-brine-lore/RPG_Knowledge_Base/07_Campaign_Notes/Past_Campaigns/into-deep-green-treefall-maze.md

 ---
-type: story
+type: past-campaigns
-id: bb:story:encounter-4-treefall-maze
+id: bb:story:deep-green:treefall-maze
-name: Encounter 4 – The Treefall Maze
+name: The Deep Green - Part 4
 summary: >
   Sy, Franklin, and Pinch push beyond the thicket into a deadfall of collapsed trees at the base of Mount Vexir.
 Sudden cold sets in, the jungle thins, and